 - Mametchi's contribution to the museum is a glove from the planet Vulcan.
 The glove is even shown making the Vulcan hand salute.

 - Ginjirotchi's hair style, white suit, deep voice and dancing are references to Elvis Presley.
+His verse in the "What's a Tamagotchi?" song mentions blue suede shoes, a reference to one of Elvis's most famous songs.

 - Mimitchi and Pochitchi go inside a television and play the roles of Ren and Stimpy, respectively.